 Wilson kicked off 2022 on the critically acclaimed The Culture Tour with New Edition and Jodeci.
 He has previously sold out two of his own headlining arena tours- Forever Charlie (2015), In It To Win It (2017) – and toured with Bruno Mars on his 24K Magic tour.

 He was twice named Billboard’s Top Adult Male R&B Artist (2009, 2020) and named Billboard’s Top Adult R&B Male Artist with the most #1s in three decades.
 Wilson was honored this year with a star on the Black Music & Entertainment Walk Of Fame and will be receiving a star on the Hollywood Walk of Fame in 2023.

 Known to most as “Uncle Charlie,” the lovable nickname given by Snoop Dogg, continues to be one of the most sought-after voices in music today.
 He has collaborated with many chart-topping artists including Bruno Mars, Pharrell Williams, Kanye West, Justin Timberlake, Tyler The Creator and Nas, to name a few.

-In the years between the Gap Band’s heyday and his solo success, Wilson survived drug and alcohol addiction, homelessness, and prostate cancer.
-He chronicled his odds-defying life and career in his 2015 best-selling autobiography, I Am Charlie Wilson.
-Sober now for 22 years, the singer says, “I wouldn’t have believed I’d be where I am right now.
+In the years between the GAP Band and his solo success, Wilson survived drug and alcohol addiction, homelessness and prostate cancer.
+Sober now for 24 years, the singer says, “I wouldn’t have believed I’d be where I am right now.
 That’s why I shout every night because I thank God for allowing me to be here.”